schachem/hydejack-starter-kit/about.md

 # Setting `menu` will generate an entry in the sidebar.
 menu: true
 ---
-Hey, I’m Markus and this is my blog [currently under construction].
 I’m planning to post about my own developments and successes in anything tech related like learning new programming languages and DIY projects mainly to kind of develop a habit and motivate myself to learn new things.

 And if someone want’s to join me on my journey that’s fine, but actually i really don’t expect anybody to read this.